 Deane says he did so by making Juliet a very dominant character.
 “I tried to unbalance things a bit and make Juliet the strength, and not Romeo,” says Deane.
 “She is a very determined young girl who will not be moved.”
 Deane says he also made Tybalt a younger character, instead of what he calls “a nasty-uncle type.”

 From YouTube clips of Deane’s ballet, and in watching rehearsals of it this past January at PBT’s studios, I got the sense of the production’s expansiveness and of Deane’s faithfulness to Shakespeare’s universally known story as well as the classicality of Deane’s choreography for it.
 Unlike some ballet versions that alter the score or switch up the ending, Deane says he uses Prokofiev’s “exquisite music as is,” and that Juliet gets “the big stab” at the end.

-.)
+Romeo & Juliet is the second of Deane’s ballets that PBT will perform this season, after his Alice in Wonderland.
+(Here’s my review for CP.)
 And while Deane strived to set his work apart from his mentor MacMillan’s, that same pedigree for creating memorable ballet magic remains.